liquidev/liquidev.github.io/_drafts/mica-interior-mutation.md

 Note that this only matters for some types of objects; namely, ones that have interior mutability on the Rust side, such as lists and structs.
 For everything else we can continue as normal.
-Now ask me _which_ bit this sets, and uhh… I don't know.
+Now ask me _which_ bit this sets in the value representation, and uhh… I don't know.
 NaN-boxed values are pretty tight on space.
 What's important is that, every single reference to a variable containing an object with a mutable interior produces a frozen version of that original value.

 By the way do note that everything is pass-by-value in Mica.
 It's just that strings, functions, lists, structs, and user data, are all just pointers to a heap allocation inside.
-So if you copy them, you're essentially creating a new reference to the value behind the pointers.
+So if you copy them, you're essentially creating a new reference to the value behind the pointer.
 Freezing a value prevents you from writing to anything behind that reference.

 _You may look, but you shall not touch._